GlobalInvertebrateGenomicsAlliance/GIGAIII_bioinformatics_workshop/jetstream/boot.md

 account, you may want to log in with that -- and the name of the operating system or "Image" may also vary from "Ubuntu 18.04" or "DIBSI 2018" depending on the workshop.

+### Resources

+If you are interested in applying for Jetstream allocation credits, that is great!
+[Here](https://github.com/ljcohen/jetstream-xsede-illo/blob/master/xsede_applications/gigaiii.md) is our proposal that we submitted for this workshop.
+There are several types of allocations, [education](https://portal.xsede.org/allocations/education) (which we applied for), [start-up](https://portal.xsede.org/allocations/startup) and [research](https://portal.xsede.org/allocations/research).
+[Here](https://github.com/ljcohen/jetstream-xsede-illo/tree/master/xsede_applications) is a collection of successful proposals for all three types.
+We have found the process to be very easy.
+Start-up allocations for ~50,000 SU come before applying for full research allocations.

 -----

 First, go to the Jetstream application at [https://use.jetstream-cloud.org/application](https://use.jetstream-cloud.org/application).